Kate & Anna McGarrigle

-Kate McGarrigle (February 6, 1946 – January 18, 2010) and Anna McGarrigle (born December 4, 1944) were a duo of Canadian singer-songwriters (and sisters) from Quebec, who performed until Kate McGarrigle's death on January 18, 2010.
+Kate McGarrigle (February 6, 1946 – January 18, 2010) and Anna McGarrigle (born December 4, 1944) were a duo of folk rock and country folk Canadian singer-songwriters (and sisters) from Quebec, who performed together until Kate's death in 2010.

 Music career

-In the 1960s, in Montreal, while Kate was studying engineering at McGill University and Anna art at the École des beaux-arts de Montréal, they began performing in public and writing their own songs.
-From 1963 to 1967 they teamed up with Jack Nissenson and Peter Weldon to form the folk group Mountain City Four.
+In the 1960s, in Montreal, while Kate was studying chemical engineering at McGill University and Anna art at the École des beaux-arts de Montréal, they began performing in public and writing their own songs.
+From 1963 to 1967, they teamed up with Jack Nissenson and Peter Weldon to form the folk group Mountain City Four.

 Their songs have been covered by a variety of artists including Linda Ronstadt, Emmylou Harris, Judy Collins, and others.
 These covers led to the McGarrigles getting their first recording contract in 1974.
 They released their eponymous debut album in 1976, and created nine more albums through 2008.

 Although associated with Quebec's anglophone community, they also recorded and performed many songs in French.
 Two of their albums, Entre la jeunesse et la sagesse and La vache qui pleure, are entirely in French.

 Their version of Wade Hemsworth's song, "The Log Driver's Waltz" grew famous as the soundtrack for a 1979 animated film directed by John Weldon at Canada's National Film Board.
 They provided backing vocals on Nick Cave and the Bad Seeds's 2001 album No More Shall We Part.

-They continued to write, record and perform music into the 21st century, with assorted accompanying artists including Gerry Conway, Pat Donaldson, Ken Pearson, Michel Pépin, Chaim Tannenbaum and Joel Zifkin.
+They continued to write, record and perform music into the 21st century, with assorted accompanying artists including Gerry Conway, Pat Donaldson, Ken Pearson, Michel Pépin, Chaim Tannenbaum, and Joel Zifkin.

 Personal lives

-Anna and Kate McGarrigle were born in Montreal of mixed Irish- and French-Canadian background.
+Anna and Kate McGarrigle were born in Montreal of mixed Irish and French-Canadian background.
+Their parents, Frank McGarrigle and Gabrielle Latrémouille, were both passionate about music and raised them and their older sister Jane in the tradition of family singing that would come to define their careers.

 They grew up in Saint-Sauveur, where they learned piano from nuns.

-Kate McGarrigle was married in 1971 to singer-songwriter Loudon Wainwright III.
-Their children, Rufus and Martha, are both singers too.
+In 1971, Kate married the singer-songwriter Loudon Wainwright III.
+Their children, Rufus and Martha, are also both singers.
 The two divorced in 1976.
 Kate McGarrigle died in 2010, aged 63, of sarcoma, a rare form of cancer.

-Anna McGarrigle is married to Canadian journalist and author Dane Lanken.
-The couple have two children, Lily Lanken and Sylvan Lanken, and live in North Glengarry, Ontario, just west of the Quebec border.
+Anna McGarrigle was married to Canadian journalist and author Dane Lanken until his death on March 3, 2023.
+The couple had two children, Lily Lanken and Sylvan Lanken, and lived in North Glengarry, Ontario, just west of the Quebec border.
 Dane appeared as a vocalist on several of the sisters' albums and in 2007 wrote their career biography.

-Another sister, Jane McGarrigle (born April 26, 1941), is a film and television composer who acted as business manager for Kate and Anna, and also wrote and performed several songs with the duo.
+Their sister Jane (1941–2025), was a film and television composer who acted as business manager for Kate and Anna, and also wrote and performed several songs with the duo.